-But there’s much more to it than that.
-Here are our top 6 reasons for making a will:
+Here are our top 5 reasons for making a will:

-- You get to decide exactly how and when your estate will be distributed – that is, who gets what share of your property, money and possessions.
+- You get to decide exactly how and when your estate will be shared out – that is, who gets what share of your property, money and possessions.

-- You can save your family the additional distress of having to deal with uncertainty at what is already an emotional and difficult time.
+- You can save your family the additional stress of having to deal with uncertainty at what is already an emotional and difficult time.

-- If you have underage children, you can appoint someone to be their legal guardian to look after them until they are 18 and ensure there are funds to help.
+- If you have young children, you can choose someone to be their legal guardian to look after them until they’re 18 and ensure there are funds to help.